 Established by Betsy Peterson in 1996, The Children’s Heart Foundation (CHF) is the country’s leading organization solely committed to fund congenital heart research.
-Since 1996, CHF has independently funded 71 research projects with $9.1 million.
-In addition, CHF has co-funded 26 research projects with over $3.2 million with the American Heart Association through the CHD Research Awards.
-In total, CHF has funded 99 research projects with over $10.6 million.
+Since 1996, CHF has funded over $11.1 million of research both interdependently and with the American Heart Association through the CHD Research Awards.

 The goal of the foundation is to bring health, hope and happiness to children and families impacted by congenital heart defects, the most common birth defect in the United States.
 This objective is accomplished by funding the most promising research to advance the diagnosis, treatment and prevention of congenital heart defects.

 For comprehensive information on CHF, the research it funds and how, visit the national website.

 A Congenital Heart Defect (CHD) is a problem with the heart’s structure that is present at birth.
 There are more than 40 different types of congenital heart defects.
 CHD’s are the most common and deadly birth defect in the U.S. and in every country.
 Nearly 1 in 100 babies is born with a CHD (that’s one baby every fifteen minutes in our country).
 Sadly, many children will not reach their first birthday.
 Given the prevalence of the disease, research is grossly underfunded and awareness is still needed.
 CHF is working to change this.